(Updated June 19, 2019)

 - March 19, 2018 – 71 confirmed infection cases

-- January 16, 2019 – 150 confirmed lawsuits against Children’s Dental Group, with more expect to come.
+- January 16, 2019 – 150 confirmed lawsuits against the practice in question, with more expect to come.

 - May 30, 2019 - Dr. Edwin Zinman, JD participated in a talk called "Pre-Conference Workshop - DSOs: Infection Control in a Dental Service Organization" at the 2019 Organization for Safety, Asepsis, and Prevention stated Annual Conference and made the statement that at least 102 patients received treatment.